-Penalties shall range from a minimum of 1 hour and no maximum, with disqualification being an option.
+Penalties shall range from a minimum of 1 hour and no maximum, with disqualification the final option.

 Penalties are subject to a final decision by the Race Committee.

 Athletes with penalty times have to prolong their next Rest Period by the duration of their penalty time.
-In case the athlete reaches the goal before their next rest time, the outstanding penalty time will be added to his overall time
+In case the athlete reaches the goal before their next rest time, the outstanding penalty time will be added to their overall time.

 If an Athlete receives a time penalty, which is longer than the remaining duration of the Race, the Athlete will be ranked according to his location backtracked by the remaining penalty time.

 The Race Committee reserves the right to give penalties and disqualify an Athlete who acts irresponsibly towards their own safety, towards others or towards the sport, the Event Organization or related sponsors.

 Prologue Route to be announced on March 15, 2023.

 The three fastest Athletes of the Prologue will each be rewarded with an additional “Night Pass”.

 Athletes who fail to finish the Prologue will get a penalty of 24 hours.